danilop/multimodal-chat/README.md

    "Create a Python script to generate a bar chart of global CO2 emissions by country."

 4. **Sketchbook**:
-   "Start a new sketchbook and write an introduction about how to comput Pi with numerical methods."
+   "Start a new sketchbook and write an introduction about how to compute Pi with numerical methods."

 5. **Image Generation**:
    "Generate an image of a futuristic city with flying cars and tall skyscrapers."